-Located in the heart of downtown, the renovated 1914 Beaux-Arts train station is the new home to 10 chef-owned restaurants and bars, boutique shops and a 112-room hotel, The Crawford.
-The A Line train from Denver International Airport will take travelers straight to Denver Union Station.
+Located in the heart of downtown, Denver Union Station is a renovated 1914 Beaux-Arts train station and home to 10 chef-owned restaurants and bars, boutique shops and a 112-room hotel, The Crawford.
+The A Line airport train from Denver International Airport will take travelers straight to the station.

-Victorian buildings house specialty boutiques and unique chef-driven restaurants with one-of-a-kind stores and distinctive fashion and exclusive offerings in this urban shopping and dining district.
+In Larimer Square, Victorian buildings house specialty boutiques and unique chef-driven restaurants with one-of-a-kind stores like Rockmount Ranch Wear, where the first snap-button cowboy shirt was invented, and distinctive fashion and exclusive offerings in this urban shopping and dining district.

-This one-of-a-kind retail, dining and entertainment center is located in the heart of downtown Denver on the 16th Street Mall.
+Denver Pavilions, a one-of-a-kind retail, dining and entertainment center, is located in the heart of downtown Denver on the 16th Street Mall.

-Find and celebrate the artful and unexpected in this vibrant, walkable district that is dedicated to quality in all things, from delectable bites and beverages to personalized retail and small-batch goods.
+Find and celebrate the artful and unexpected.
+Dairy Block is a vibrant, walkable district that is dedicated to quality in all things, from delectable bites and beverages to personalized retail and small-batch goods.

 Located in the heart of LoDo, Coors Field creates a baseball experience like no other.
+It's the home of the Colorado Rockies, of course.
 Enjoy the view with a brew at The Rooftop in the Tavern Ballpark, or watch the action on the field from the upper deck's purple-painted 20th row, which is exactly 5,280 feet above sea level.

-Rock out free, live music on five stages during Memorial Day weekend.
+Rock out free with live music on five stages.

-Enjoy the magnificent work of chalk artists at this event hosted by Larimer Square every June.
+Enjoy the magnificent work of chalk artists at this popular event.